n-kobalia/azure-resume/README.md

 ## Credits

 Inspired by the A Cloud Guru.
-Special thanks to the cloud madebygps!
+Special thanks to the madebygps!

 ## Contact